tocco/tocco-docs/framework/architecture/spring/module-migration.rst

     <set-configuration configuration-id="ServicePointCategoryExtractors" property="categoryExtractors"/>

 If a configuration-point is injected into the service the setter has to be annotated with ``@Autowired`` or the property has to be moved into the constructor.
+Note that the injection order of several ``@Autowired`` methods is undefined.
+If the order is important they should be merged into one method or moved into the constructor.

   .. code-block:: xml